Onset of universality in the dynamical mixing of a pure state: Ensemble of a randomly evolved pure state

-A density matrix constructed in this way could, for instance, correspond to $N$ particles initially prepared in the same state, but each one subjected to a different Hamiltonian evolution.
-In general, however, one could think of $N$ identical quantum systems starting from the same condition, but evolving in different ways.
-In this work, we restrict ourselves to the case where the number of quantum systems matches the dimension of each separate Hilbert space.
+This density matrix describes a mixed quantum state where one can assign the same probability $1/\Ne$ to each member of the sample $\ket{\Psi_l(t)}$.
+Constructed in this way it could, for instance, correspond to $\Ne$ particles initially prepared in the same state, but each one subjected to a different Hamiltonian evolution.
+In general, however, one could think of $\Ne$ identical quantum systems starting from the same condition, but evolving in different ways.

 We will focus our attention on Hamiltonians with real entries in certain basis and initial states with random real probability amplitudes in that same basis.
 In particular, we will start considering each $H_l$ as a member of the GOE.
-For arbitrary values of time, the mixed state in equation~\eqref{eq:RT} will be given by a density matrix with complex entries.
+In such case, $H_{l}\in\mathrm{GOE}$, the time evolution of the particles is ruled by an unknown Hamiltonian over which we only assume that it is time-reversal invariant.
+In that sense and from the physical point of view, equation~(\ref{eq:PsiofT}) and equation~(\ref{eq:RT}) represent a \emph{generic} time-evolution of quantum particles~\cite{Lutz1999}.
+For arbitrary values of time, the mixed state in equation~(\ref{eq:RT}) will be given by a density matrix with complex entries.
 For large enough values of time, it is plausible to infer that real and imaginary parts will have, on average, the same weight.
 Invoking the central limit theorem (CLT), it is not hard to realize that the resulting density matrix will share some properties with members of the GUE.
 However, this is not the case for short times.
 Indeed if one takes the incoherent sum of real random states, the resulting density matrix will resemble a member of the GOE.
 Numerical evaluation of spectral quantities demonstrates this fact as we will see later in this work, even when each $H_l$ is not a member of the GOE but includes certain random components.
 For now, let us connect this behavior with previous results involving a crossover from the GOE to the GUE statistics in RMT.